SimHacker/lloooomm/03-Resources/protocols/truth-fly-lifecycle-protocol.md

 ## From Hovering to Dancing (or Infesting)

-### Created by: Truth Fly, Debugging Cats, and Walt Whitman
+### Created by: Truth Fly, Feline Debugging Team, and Walt Whitman
 ### Status: BUZZZING THROUGH LLOOOOMM

 ---